PROCertification® is the roofing industry's official badge of excellence.

 Education and Certification

-• A clearly defined career path for new workers interested in learning a trade and the recruitment of these individuals into a roofing career
+• A career path for new workers interested in learning a trade and the recruitment of these individuals into a roofing career

 • An improvement in installed roof system quality and a higher level of quality for building owners

-The roofing industry has no shortage of risk whether it is to workers or the companies that employ them.
-Reducing risk for members includes creating programs to reduce employee injuries, reduce the likelihood of building fires and water damage, reduce driving-related accidents and reduce theft.
-Any one of these items (and others) can damage a company's reputation.
+The roofing industry has no shortage of risk, whether to workers or the companies that employ them.
+Reducing risk for members includes creating programs to reduce employee injuries, the likelihood of building fires and water damage, driving-related accidents and theft.
+Additionally, NRCA seeks to provide the industry with resources and information to improve workers’ mental health and well-being.

-In addition, risk to members' businesses is significant whether its contractually, regulatory- or employment-related.
-Each requires supporting members' professional standing through the availability of insurance program offerings, reaching out to government agencies and offering legal support.
+In addition, risk to members’ businesses is significant whether it’s contractually-, regulatory- or employment-related.
+Each requires supporting members’ professional standing through the availability of insurance program offerings, engaging government agencies and offering legal support.

 NRCA seeks to unify the industry to mitigate risks at all levels by working with external partners, developing educational program and products, and providing specific risk management training for roofing companies.
-As catastrophic losses are reduced so are the negative images and press coverage that naturally come as a result.
+As catastrophic losses are reduced so, too, are the negative images and press coverage that come as a result.

 Finance